This post may contain affiliate sales links. Please read my disclosure policy.

 Can I make a big batch of this?

-Yes, I’d definitely recommend making a triple or quadruple batch (or even bigger!)
+Yes, I’d definitely recommend making a triple or quadruple batch (or even bigger!) of this recipe.
 You’ll just have to remember that 3 1/2 tablespoons of this taco seasoning is the amount you’ll sprinkle into your meat to season it properly.
-I’d recommend making one batch first to see how you like it first and then go from there.
+I’d recommend making one batch first to see how you like it and then go from there.

-Just like any seasoning or dried herb, you’ll want to store this in an airtight container in a cool, dark cabinet.
+Just like any seasoning or dried herb, you’ll want to store this in an airtight container or a small mason jar in a cool, dark cabinet or drawer.
 It will last for months as long as it’s sealed up well.

 - Blender Salsa